Mongrel.io User Documentation

 writeHeaders: When

-false, suppresses the header row entirely.
-Defaults totrue.
-Useful for appending data to existing CSV files that already have headers. -
+false, suppresses the header row entirely. -

 alwaysWriteHeaders: Forces header row output even when no data rows are written.
-Requires headers to be explicitly defined as an array.
-Useful for creating empty CSV templates with predefined columns.

 -